 Virginia has a rich diversity of plants, animals, and natural communities.
 Southwestern Virginia, for example, has been identified as one of only six biological diversity "hotspots" in the United States.
-Statewide, Natural Heritage biologists have discovered 30 species new to science and over 300 species never before recorded in Virginia.
+Statewide, Natural Heritage biologists have discovered 35 species new to science and over 350 species never before recorded in Virginia.
 The efficient management and dissemination of the gathered conservation information in a timely and cost-effective manner, and the protection and proper habitat management of the Commonwealth's native species and significant natural communities on public and private lands continue to be priorities of this program.

-- · Conduct field surveys to locate new natural heritage resource mapped locations and update existing locations. - · Conserve key additions to natural area preserves based on conservation plans. - Implement a minimum of 20 stewardship projects annually (prescribed burns, invasive species control, habitat restoration, etc.). - Implement monitoring of natural area preserve deeds of dedication and open space easements on an annual basis. - Improve capacity to work with localities on land use and planning decisions.
-Strive for local data agreements, including comprehensive plan updates, with 85% of localities within the coastal zone and 55% statewide. - Incorporate all natural heritage resource element occurrence field data into Biotics, a highly integrated information management system, within 1-year of observation. - Maintain the conservation lands database and report on the Commonwealth's goals to permanently protect for conservation purposes land statewide in conjunction with private and public partners. - Maintain, restore, and enhance species and natural communities by actively managing Natural Area Preserves and assisting other resource managers. - · Protect and conserve natural heritage resources through information sharing and partner assistance. - · Provide karst technical assistance to landowners and public and private agencies and organizations.
+- Conduct field surveys to locate new natural heritage resource mapped locations and update existing locations.
+In particular, focus inventories on areas not surveyed in more than 25 years as well as on unsurveyed areas. - Conserve key additions to natural area preserves based on resiliency of the natural area preserves system and conservation plans. - Implement a minimum of 20 stewardship projects annually (prescribed burns, invasive species control, habitat restoration, etc.). - · Implement monitoring of natural area preserve deeds of dedication and open space easements on an annual basis. - Improve capacity to work with localities on land use and planning decisions.
+Strive for local data agreements, including comprehensive plan updates, with 85% of localities within the coastal zone and 55% statewide. - Incorporate all natural heritage resource element occurrence field data into Biotics, a highly integrated information management system, within 1-year of observation. - Maintain the conservation lands database and report on the Commonwealth's goals to permanently protect for conservation purposes land statewide in conjunction with private and public partners. - Maintain, restore, and enhance species and natural communities by actively managing Natural Area Preserves and assisting other resource managers. - Protect and conserve natural heritage resources through information sharing and partner assistance. - · Provide karst technical assistance to landowners and public and private agencies and organizations.